turingschool/curriculum/source/projects/eventmanager.markdown

 end
 ```

-.aside An additional benefit of this implementation is that it also obfuscates how we actually retrieve the names of the legislators.
+An additional benefit of this implementation is that it also obfuscates how we actually retrieve the names of the legislators.
 This is a benefit later if we decide on an alternative to the sunlight gem or want to introduce a level of caching to prevent look ups for similar zip codes.

 ## Iteration 4: Form Letters